Kavan2003/Posha---PM-Assessment-/README.md

 ## Which intents you chose and why.
 ## How to run your solution.
 ## Limitations and edge cases.
-  This MVP is a focused first step, and as such, it has several intentional limitations.
-Acknowledging these is key to defining the roadmap for a more robust V2.
+* **No Downstream Logic:** This MVP is only responsible for parsing user intent.
+It does not calculate the downstream effects of a change, such as adjusting cooking times or temperatures.
+A V2 would require a separate "Recipe Engine" to calculate these adjustments based on the structured JSON input.

-* **No Culinary Validation:** The system currently trusts the user completely.
-It does not perform a "recipe sanity check."
-A user can request to "remove all ingredients" or "use no salt," and the system will generate that intent.
-Building a guardrail to warn users about requests that might break a recipe is a critical next step.
+* **No Culinary Validation:**
+    * **Limitation:** The system currently trusts the user completely and does not perform a "recipe sanity check."
+A user can request to "remove all ingredients," and the system will generate that intent.
+    * **Reasoning:** The MVP's core job is to prove we can reliably translate natural language into a structured format.
+Culinary validation is a separate, complex problem that would require building a sophisticated rules engine, which is out of scope for the initial build.
+    * **Next Step:** A V2 would require a "Recipe Sanity Check" module to warn users about requests that might result in a broken or unpalatable dish.

+* **Complex Intent Handling (e.g., "Make it Vegetarian"):**
+    * **Limitation:** The MVP intentionally does not handle broad, multi-step intents like "make it vegetarian."
+    * **Reasoning:** A request like "remove chicken" is a single, simple action.
+A request like "make it vegetarian" is a complex command that requires a higher level of logic:
+        1.  `REMOVE` the chicken.
+        2.  `SUBSTITUTE` with a contextually appropriate protein (e.g., paneer, which the AI would have to infer).
+        3.  `CHECK` if other ingredients (like white wine) are vegetarian-friendly.
+        4. Potentially `ADJUST` cooking times for the new ingredient.
+        This is not one intent; it's a bundle of them.
+To ensure a reliable MVP, I focused on solving the core, single-step intents first.
+    * **Next Step:** A future version would build a dedicated `dietary_preference` intent that can intelligently orchestrate these multiple steps.

+* **Ambiguity & Subjectivity:**
-* **Ambiguity Handling:** The model will struggle with highly ambiguous or subjective requests like "make it healthier" or "cook it like my mom does."
-A future version would need a clarification module to handle such inputs.
+    * **Limitation:** The model will struggle with highly ambiguous requests like "make it healthier" or "make it taste better."

-* **Statelessness:** The current implementation is stateless.
-It processes each request independently and has no memory of a user's long-term dietary preferences (e.g., vegan, gluten-free).
-Integrating with a user profile to check for contradictions is a feature for a more advanced version.

-* **Best-Effort Quantity Parsing:** The model's ability to extract precise quantities for new ingredients (e.g., "add **2 cloves of** garlic") is a best-effort attempt and may not always be perfectly accurate.
+    * **Reasoning:** The goal is to solve for clear, objective intents first.
+Handling subjective requests requires a more advanced clarification and dialogue management system, which is beyond the scope of a core MVP.
+    * **Next Step:** A V2 would build a clarification module that responds with questions like, "When you say 'healthier,' do you mean fewer calories, less salt, or a substitute for dairy cream?"
 ## If you had 2 more weeks, what you’d add next.